AaronLeanage/AzureDevOpsJiraLink/README.md

 ## Usage

-Install the extension from the Chrome Web Store or build from source and load in your browser.
+Install the extension from the Chrome Web Store or load from source in your browser.

 Navigate to the extension options and fill in your Jira host URL and Issue Key to scan for.